This post has been updated as of May 2019

 All these reasons are fairly self-explanatory.
-I’m sure a lot of us have signed up for a newsletter, then later realized that most of the content didn’t interest them, or given up on updates from an online store that insisted on promoting daily sales.
+Many of us have probably signed up for a newsletter and later realized that most of the content didn’t interest us, or we’ve given up on updates from an online store that insisted on promoting daily sales.

 Creating an exit survey

 First of all, you need to find yourself a survey app.
-As we’re fond of the folks at Wufoo (as they integrate with us and are all-round nice people), we’ll use them in this example, however you can choose any software to do the job.
+Since we’re fond of the folks at Wufoo (as they integrate with us and are all-around nice people), we’ll use them in this example.
+However, you can choose any software to do the job.

-Now your survey is complete, you can either embed it on your site, or leave it as a standalone page to link to.
-Either way, lets copy the URL of this survey and make it our unsubscribe confirmation page in Campaign Monitor:
+Now that your survey is complete, you can either embed it on your site or leave it as a standalone page to link to.
+Either way, let’s copy the URL of this survey and make it our unsubscribe confirmation page in Campaign Monitor:

 Adding your exit survey as an unsubscribe confirmation page

-Log into your Campaign Monitor account and on the ‘Lists & Subscribers’ tab, click on the subscriber list you want to apply this exit survey to.
-Then in ‘Unsubscribe settings’, add your exit survey’s URL to ‘Redirect unsubscribers to your own confirmation page’:
+Log into your Campaign Monitor account and on the “Lists & Subscribers” tab, then click on the subscriber list you want to apply this exit survey to.
+Then, in “Unsubscribe settings,” add your exit survey’s URL to “Redirect unsubscribers to your own confirmation page.”

 Save your unsubscribe settings.
 Note that these unsubscribe settings apply to individual lists, not clients or campaigns.